ThisisANOM/Blum/readme.md

 Ability to select the desired number of balls

-After starting the minigame, press the "V" key on the keyboard (on/off)
+After starting the minigame, press the "`" key on the keyboard (on/off)
 ### Usage
 #### Step 1
 ```